Xtra-Computing/Awesome-Literature-ILoGs/README.md

 # Citation

+We provide the BibTeX formatted citation for our survey paper as follows.

       @article{liu2023surveyilogs,
         title={A Survey of Imbalanced Learning on Graphs: Problems, Techniques, and Future Directions}, author={Liu, Zemin and Li, Yuan and Chen, Nan and Wang, Qian and Hooi, Bryan and He, Bingsheng},